Jack Anderson has been a Certified Vehicle Appraiser in the International Vehicle Appraisers Network (I-VAN) since 2002.

 - Certified Vehicle Appraiser in the International Vehicle Appraisers Network (I-VAN) since May 2002.

-- Appraisals accepted by insurance companies as well as banks, credit unions, courts, and the Internal Revenue Service.
+- Appraisals accepted by insurance companies as well as banks, credit unions, courts, registrars of wills, estates, and the Internal Revenue Service.

-- Major commercial clients include Nationwide Insurance Company, State Farm Mutual Automobile Insurance Company, Harleysville Insurance Company, Progressive Insurance Company, and Allstate Insurance Company.
+- Major commercial clients include Nationwide Insurance Company, State Farm Mutual Automobile Insurance Company, Government Employees Insurance Company (GEICO), Progressive Insurance Company, and Allstate Insurance Company.

 - Antique Automobile Club of America (AACA) National Judge.